Diophantine approximation on curves: The generalised Hausdorff measure on the Veronese curve

 \subsection{General Veronese curves and irreducibility}

 As explained above, in the proof of Theorem~\ref{Hussainparabola}, the restriction \eqref{zzz} was only required for the class of reducible polynomials.
-Indeed the proof of Theorem~\ref{thm2} relies on the fact that for $\Psi$ that satisfy \eqref{bed} we can replace the condition \eqref{zzz} on $g$ by the condition \eqref{bed} on $\Psi$.
+The proof of Theorem~\ref{thm2} relies on the condition \eqref{bed} on $\Psi$ which can be regarded as a replacement for the condition \eqref{zzz} on $g$ in Theorem \ref{Hussainparabola}.

 We now consider the Veronese curve in arbitrary dimension $n$.
 In view of the above observation, one may expect that, in general, the reducibility of polynomials might cause problems.
-However, generalizing the ideas of Theorem~\ref{thm2}, our new results Theorem~\ref{thm4} and Theorem~\ref{abc} below suggest that reducible polynomials should not play an important role upon some strengthened version of \eqref{bed} on the approximation function $\Psi$.
+However, generalizing the ideas of Theorem~\ref{thm2}, our new results (Theorem~\ref{thm4} and Theorem~\ref{abc}) below suggest that reducible polynomials should not play an important role upon some strengthened version of \eqref{bed} on the approximating function $\Psi$.